Home»Cybersecurity Encyclopedia»How to Reduce the Cybersecurity Cost for Your Business

 What Makes up a Cybersecurity Budget?

 When looking at the cybersecurity budget spend, what makes up the cybersecurity budget of businesses today?
-SANS Institute published a document called “IT Security Spending Trends” that details some of the trends in spending as related to IT security.
+SANS Institute published a document called “IT Security Spending Trends” that details some of the trends in spending related to IT security.
 Below is a table found in this document that helps to break down spending trends among those who were surveyed and how their budgets were allocated.

 Operational Areas that Account for Security Spending